Phoenix Crane Accident Attorneys

 On top of the high medical expenses usually incurred as the result of a crane accident, a victim may also suffer psychological trauma, physical rehabilitation, and perhaps even ongoing care.
 So often a person's ability to work and earn a living is greatly affected, or in some cases a person may not even be able to continue working at all.
 This creates a situation in which a person suffers an ongoing financial need that affects the workers family as well.

 Even though the law allows injury victims of construction accidents, including crane accidents, to file a claim for compensation relating to their injuries, the Arizona legal system can be treacherous for plaintiffs.
 A person who has been injured in a crane accident must bolster their legal case with enough evidence to overcome the burden of proof, which simply means the person who is filing the claim to bring enough proof against the party who was allegedly negligent to convince a jury or a judge of their argument.

 This usually requires that a detailed investigation take place, experts witnesses are brought to support the evidence, and every other possible piece of information relating to the accident is carefully noted.
-The Phoenix construction accident lawyers at the Husband & Wife Law Team understand all the obstacles facing those who wish to file an accident lawsuit in Arizona.
+The Phoenix construction accident lawyers at the Husband and Wife Law Team understand all the obstacles facing those who wish to file an accident lawsuit in Arizona.
 We work hard to get our clients' voices heard so that we may collect reasonable compensation for them through fair settlements or successful verdicts.

 If you have been hurt in a crane accident, you may have a valid lawsuit but be warned that the time to file a Phoenix crane accident injury lawsuit could be seriously constrained by the statutes of limitation.
 We invite you to call Breyer Law Offices, P.C. today at (602) 457-6222 for more information and a free case consultation with no further obligation.